 I glanced over at the cook books in my book shelf and began browsing the recipes in ‘Coming Home to Sicily’.
 And then it struck me (I told you, I was feeling woolly headed earlier!) what about Spain, with its glorious cuisine, and the opportunity it gave me to cook something special.
 A few minutes search was all it took after that to freeze on the Spanish Romesco Sauce to accompany my usual weekend Pasta.

 I mentioned Mayuri Patel earlier – an avid and prolific blogger, she blogs at Mayuri’s Jikoni with its many recipes from both Indian and International cuisine.
-Im sure you would love to browse her blog, as I do, with its colourful vibrant images of great food and easy to follow recipes.
+I’m sure you would love to browse her blog, as I do, with its colourful vibrant images of great food and easy to follow recipes.

-Here are other recipes you may like from this blog:
+Other recipes you may like from this blog: